-Albert Lagrange was born on 7 March 1855 in Bourg-en-Bresse, in the Ain department.
-He obtained his doctorate in law before entering the Dominicans of the province of Toulouse, where he received the name of Brother Marie-Joseph.
-We are in 1879, and Marie-Joseph will be ordained a priest in 1883.
+Albert Lagrange was born on 7 March 1855 in Bourg-en-Bresse, in the Ain department of France.
+He obtained his doctorate in law before entering the Dominicans of the province of Toulouse, where he received the name Brother Marie-Joseph.
+That was in 1879, and in 1883 Marie-Joseph would be ordained a priest.

-Professor of ecclesiastical history and Holy Scripture, he was sent to the University of Vienna (Austria) to improve his studies in Oriental languages.
-There he received, on February 5, 1889, the order to leave for Jerusalem.
-He immediately sketched out a program and, on 15 November 1890, in a former Turkish slaughterhouse where the rings were still hanging for animals, he opened what he called the École Pratique d’Études Bibliques (Practical School of Biblical Studies).
+As professor of Church history and Holy Scripture, he was sent to the University of Vienna (Austria) to improve his knowledge of Oriental languages.
+There he received, on 5 February 1889, the order to leave for Jerusalem.
+He immediately sketched out a program and, on 15 November 1890 in a former Turkish abattoir where rings were still hanging up for the animals, he opened what he called the École Pratique d’Études Bibliques (Practical School of Biblical Studies).

-Father Lagrange did not hesitate: founding of the École biblique in 1890, the Revue Biblique in 1892, the series Études biblique in 1898, and developed archaeological research.
-All these “creations” become references that put the school in contact with scientists all over the world.
+Father Lagrange was not idle: he founded of the École biblique in 1890, the Revue Biblique in 1892, the series Études biblique in 1898, and developed archaeological research.
+All these “creations” become references points which put the École in contact with academics all over the world.

-Father Lagrange adhered to the encyclical Providentissimus Deus of Pope Leo XIII inviting to seek the solution of the difficulties raised by the rationalist analysis of the Bible by an exegesis at once traditional and progressive.
-But his scientific method was repugnant to some, and while he worked hard to refute those who questioned the essential data of the Christian faith, he was censured and had to leave Jerusalem for a year in 1912 .
+Father Lagrange adhered to the encyclical Providentissimus Deus of Pope Leo XIII wich invited research to solve the difficulties raised by the rationalist analysis of the Bible by an exegesis that would be simultaneously traditional and progressive.
+But Lagrange’s scientific method was repugnant to some, and while he worked hard to refute those who questioned the essential data of the Christian faith, he was censured and in 1912 had to leave Jerusalem for a year .

-Throughout this period of suspicion, which will last almost until the 1930s, and which will lead him among other things to renounce the publication of his commentary on Genesis, or to exile himself for a year in 1912, Father Lagrange will always remain d An absolute fidelity to the Church.
+Throughout this period of suspicion, which would last almost until the 1930s, and which would lead him among other things to give up on publishing his commentary on Genesis, and to accept the years’s exile in 1912, Father Lagrange always retained an absolute fidelity to the Church.

-In the aftermath of the Encyclical Divino Afflante Spiritu (1943) and the War, the work and personality of Father Lagrange are now recognized as exemplary.
+In the aftermath of the Encyclical Divino Afflante Spiritu (1943) and the Second World War, Father Lagrange’s work and character were henceforth recognized as exemplary.

-Aged 83, Marie-Joseph Lagrange died on March 10, 1938, in Saint-Maximin, where his poor health had forced him to return in 1935.
-His remains were buried in the conventual cemetery and then transported to Jerusalem and buried in the Basilica of St. Stephen, where they now rests.
+Aged 83, Marie-Joseph Lagrange died on 10 March 1938 in Saint-Maximin, to where his poor health had forced him to return in 1935.
+His remains were buried in the conventual cemetery and then transported to Jerusalem and buried in the Basilica of St. Stephen, where they now rest.

-His body was transported to the choir of St. Stephen’s Basilica in November 1967.
-His trial in beatification was opened in 1988, and it is hoped that a recognized miracle will finally lead him to the altars.
+His body was translated to the choir of St. Stephen’s Basilica in November 1967.
+His cause for beatification was opened in 1988, and it is hoped that a recognized miracle will finally see him raises to the altars.